igorua/commercetools-demo-site/README.md

     * in Tab "Product Types", create a product type named "default", e.g. named "Standard Product"
       * for simple demos, it's easier to use a big "catch all attributes" product type definition.
 Better spend your time to model that one correctly than in differentiating types that then all just have plain String fields.
       * (do the attribute modeling later)
     * Find the Tab "API Clients".
 You will need the Client ID and Client Secret a lot later on.
+Best directly put them into the `.sphere-project-credentials` file of this project

 ## Phase 3: Fire up a SUNRISE demo storefront